-Evidence kicked off last week on March 27-28, in the highly anticipated case brought by Hong Kong's Securities and Futures Commission ("SFC") against Ernst & Young Hong Kong ("E&Y") over its failure to adequately respond to statutory requests for information in relation to an SFC investigation of the failed 2009 IPO of Chinese waste management company, Standard Water Limited ("Standard Water").1 A copy of the SFC’s August 2012 originating summons can be found here.
+Evidence kicked off last week in the highly anticipated case brought by Hong Kong's Securities and Futures Commission ("SFC") against Ernst & Young Hong Kong ("E&Y") over its failure to adequately respond to statutory requests for information in relation to an SFC investigation of the failed 2009 IPO of Chinese waste management company, Standard Water Limited ("Standard Water").1 A copy of the SFC’s August 2012 originating summons can be found here.

-In 2010, the SFC issued nine formal notices to E&Y seeking the working papers and underlying accounting documents relating to Standard Water’s pre-IPO audit.
+In 2010, the SFC issued formal notices to E&Y seeking the working papers and underlying accounting documents relating to Standard Water’s pre-IPO audit.
 With respect to several notices, E&Y claimed that it did not possess the relevant records, as they were held in the Mainland by its PRC joint venture partner, Ernst & Young Hua Ming ("Hua Ming"), whose staff was principally involved in the audit.
 Furthermore, E&Y claimed that PRC law, including China's state secrets and archives law, prohibited it from producing the requested documents.

 1 E&Y withdrew its engagement from Standard Water after finding certain undisclosed inconsistencies.